Eric Haase

-Eric Michael Haase (/hɒs/; born December 18, 1992) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Detroit Tigers, and Milwaukee Brewers.
+Eric Michael Haase (/hɒs/; born December 18, 1992) is an American professional baseball catcher in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Detroit Tigers, Milwaukee Brewers, and San Francisco Giants.

 Early life

 Haase was born on December 18, 1992, in Detroit, Michigan, to Don and Lori Haase.
 He grew up in the Detroit suburb of Westland and practiced baseball in his childhood home.
 Haase's father converted a 12-car pole barn into a practice batting cage where his son could take batting practice and work on becoming a power hitter.
 Growing up, Haase and his family supported the Detroit Tigers of Major League Baseball (MLB); Haase's favorite player was catcher Lance Parrish.

 In 2008, Haase's freshman year at Divine Child High School in Dearborn, Michigan, he did not originally make the varsity team, but Haase was included on the roster when Divine Child went to the state playoffs.
 Used mostly as a courtesy runner, Haase saw his first state high school baseball championship that year.
 He won another state championship with Divine Child as a junior in 2010, this time predominantly playing third base.
 That year, he batted .454 with eight home runs, 15 doubles, and 47 runs batted in (RBIs).
 During his senior year, Gatorade named Haase their High School Baseball Player of the Year for the state of Michigan.
 He was also named Michigan's Mr. Baseball in 2011, after batting .495 with 14 home runs and 54 RBIs.